VajiraL/vl-web/content/authors/admin/_index.md

   url: https://www.u-tokyo.ac.jp/

 # Short bio (displayed in user profile at end of posts)
-bio: My research and professional interests are planning, design and modelling of water supply and sanitation systems andspatial analysis
+bio: My research and professional interests are planning, design and modelling of water supply and sanitation systems and spatial analysis

 # Interests to show in About widget
 interests:
 - Water and wastewater treatment
 - Hydraulic and water quality modelling
-- Spatial analysis
+- Geospatial analysis
+- Remote sensing
+- Sustainable cities

 # Education to show in About widget
 education: